MrAuronTV/ESX-top-serveur/README.md

 Vous pouvez voter 1 fois tous les 2 heures, les votes sont valable 1h en API
 Le script fonctionne avec le playername (pseudo steam)

+Automatically retrieve top-serveurs.net votes without the use of the base plugin port of the site You can vote once every 2 hours, votes are valid for 1 hour in API The script works with the playername (pseudo steam)

 ## INSTALLATION

 1. Ajouter le script dans votre dossier resources